gcarpentier4209/perma_farmer/readme.md

     php artisan db:seed

-Your are an Admin's account example with :
+Your are an Admin account example with :

     admin@fake.com
     password